named-data/ChronoChat/doc/index.rst

 ChronoChat Manual
 ===================================================================

-Step 0.
-Before open ChronoChat, make sure ndnd is running on your machine.
+**Step 0**: Before open ChronoChat, make sure ndnd is running on your machine.
 If you have installed `NDNx Control Center`_, check if its tray icon shows up

 .. _NDNx Control Center: http://named-data.net/download/